Robinhood Shares Crash Following IPO

 Shares of Robinhood fell by as much as 12.2 percent in the first hour of trading following its initial public offering at $38 per share Thursday.

 Earlier the shares had been up nearly six percent.
-By 2:30 P.M. the shares were trading down by around five percent.
+At the close of the first day of trading, shares were down by around 8.4 percent.

 The decline comes despite the fact that shares were priced at the low end of their expected range.